Vitamin A toxicity mainly can happen from vitamin A supplements, and foods rich in retinol.

 Vitamin A is the name of a group of fat-soluble retinoids.
 Retinoids are vitamin A and its natural and synthetic analogs (retinal, retinyl esters, and retinoic acid).

 Retinol is by definition vitamin A.

 Retinyl ester is a storage form of retinol and hasn’t known biological activity aside from retinol storage.
-The liver and intestine are the major tissue sites of retinol esterification in the body (5).
+The liver and intestines are the major tissue sites of retinol esterification in the body (5).
 That means that vitamin A is mainly stored in the liver in the form of retinyl ester.

-Retinal is needed for visual pigment formation and it is important in the visual function.
+Retinal is needed for visual pigment formation, and it is important in the visual function.
 In tissues, retinal serves as an intermediate in the synthesis of retinoic acid from retinol (5).